posthtml/posthtml-web-component/README.md

 <link rel="import" href="http://example.com/hello-world.html">
 ```

-The difference of these two type is remote `LinkImport` could call an remote service, this is to say remote `LinkImport` could be dynamic.
+The difference of these two types is that remote `LinkImport` could call a remote service, this is to say remote `LinkImport` could be dynamic.